Subtilisin: Research tool

 In molecular biology using B. subtilis as a model organism, the gene encoding subtilisin (aprE) is often the second gene of choice after amyE for integrating reporter constructs into, due to its dispensability.

 Commercial

 Protein-engineered subtilisins are widely used in commercial products (the native enzyme is easily inactivated by detergents and high temperatures) and is also called a stain cutter, for example, in laundry and dishwashing detergents, cosmetics, food processing, skin care products, contact lens cleaners, and for research in synthetic organic chemistry.

 Occupational safety and health

 People can be exposed to subtilisin in the workplace by breathing it in, swallowing it, skin contact, and eye contact.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 60 ng/m3 over a 60-minute period.

 Subtilisin can cause "enzymatic detergent asthma".
-People who are sensitive to Subtilisin (Alcalase) usually are also allergic to the bacteria Bacillus subtilis.
+People who are sensitive to Subtilisin (Alcalase) usually are also allergic to the bacterium Bacillus subtilis.